SimCmngs/SupportDocs-AI-Automation/README.md

 </details>

-> This support guide was created, to help a user share their project files and colloborate with Team Members on `OneDrive` for Business.
+> This support guide was created, to help a user share their project files and collaborate with Team Members on `OneDrive` for Business.
 >
 > Details the process of:
 > - Assigning file permissions, to access their OneDrive folders (View Only, Can Edit, Set Password).